SpellholdStudios/Shadows_over_Soubar/README.md

 #### Version 1.0.4

 - <ins>Fixes and enhancements, by King Diamond</ins>:
-	1. INTERDIA.2DA patching removed completely because of none of the joinable NPCs have banter dialogues.
+	1. INTERDIA.2DA patching was removed completely because none of the joinable NPCs have banter dialogues.
 	2. AR4235 is not used: ARE, WED, TIS, MOS, BMPs.<br>
 		AR4361 is not used: ARE.
 	3. Movie moved to a separate MVE folder/BIFF.